 A good messenger is someone that has issue expertise, can represent your point of view, and has good standing with your target audience.
 They should be:

-- Articulate—able to express themselves clearly and concisely in plain English
+- Articulate—able to express themselves clearly and concisely, without jargon

 - Credible—respected by their peers and the community

 - Knowledgeable—have facts and numbers at the ready